 Employees’ job satisfaction is higher when leaders share information, including bad news, evaluate their job performance regularly, create a supportive climate and expect input.

 Millennials seem to expect open communication from their leaders and managers, even about matters that have traditionally been considered for more senior employees.
-In other words, even in a low-level position, Millennial workers require to be kept in the loop of information.
+In other words, even in a low-level position, Millennial workers are required to be kept in the loop of information.

-Maccoby (2000) states that Millennials leaders should increase trust by promoting transparency and involvement.
+Maccoby (2000) states that Millennial leaders should increase trust by promoting transparency and involvement.

-Transparency refers to being clear of the reasons behind decisions and being open about policies, results, and information of the market.
+Transparency refers to being clear about the reasons behind decisions and being open about policies, results, and information about the market.

 This is because Millennials want to know about what is coming down the road and also have a say in decisions of which they are expected to implement.
 It is important for employees that their views are heard and taken into account.